 Paper, paper, paper – still remains one of the most pervasive raw materials of the modern day office, which has still not been eradicated by the advent of modern technologies and supposedly integrated systems.

-The same can be said for the supply chain between organisations – while the architecture exists to work ‘paperlessly’ the exchange of documents and originals is still a core aspect of most buying and selling transactions.
+The same can be said for the supply chain between organizations – while the architecture exists to work ‘paper-lessly’ the exchange of documents and originals is still a core aspect of most buying and selling transactions.
 The linking of certain documents in the purchase-to-pay value chain is the critical and auditable step towards the completion of the transaction.
 In this article we will describe the two main types of document matching, as well as the electronic and other implications of each of these methods.

 Surprisingly enough (!) this comprises of a comparison of three documents that are produced during the purchase-to-pay value chain.
 These three documents are: